6. Rules & Regulations

 Breaking down the rules and regulations

-The Building Act, and in particular Clause 9 which relates to 'The Restricting Access to Residential Pools' spells out in black and white was your responsibilities are as a pool owner.
+The Building Act, and in particular Clause 9 which relates to 'The Restricting Access to Residential Pools' spells out in black and white what your responsibilities are as a pool owner.

 It lists the minimum heights of gates and how the latches and barriers work, right down to how a spa pool must be convex to ensure that water does not pool in the centre of it creating a drowning hazard.

-The objective of the building regulations is to ensure that a minimum standard of fencing is made with the objective of preventing death and injury especially in children under five does not occur.
+The objective of the building regulations is to ensure that a minimum standard of fencing is made with the objective of preventing death and injury especially in children under five.

 Read more about it here: